bloosqr/ZoteroObsidianTemplates/README.md

 What this does is add the text to the right of the "Read Status" in each .md file

 (4) Think about how you want you want to create your summary sections as notes in Zotero.
-I am using PDFPals for this The only thing that is important here is there are notes that have headers that start with
+I am using PDFPals for this.
+The only thing that is important here is there are notes that have headers that start with

   #Summary